-where \(\odot\) represents Hadamard product operator, \(dup_b\),\(dup_{b,n_f}\) denotes duplicate operation in batch dimensions, in both batch and \textbf{embedded feature dimensions}, respectively, \(h_x,g_x\) is the results of encoder and the inputs of decoder.
-More detail about meanings and generation of \(M\) and \(V\) will be shown in following part.
+where $\odot$ represents Hadamard product operator, and a broadcast mechanism is availed in the process, $||_{b}$ denotes duplicating operation in the batch dimension, and $||_{b,n_f}$ denotes duplication in both batch and feature dimensions, $mean_{n_s}$ calculate mean value along the structure dimension. $h_x$, $g_x$ is the output of the encoder and the input of the decoder.
+More details about the representations and acquisition of $M$ and $V$ will be shown in the following part.

-The Decoder includes also two-layer MLPs, mapping the processed \textbf{embedded feature vectors} \(g_x\) to outputs:
+The decoder also includes double-layer MLPs, mapping the feature vector after attention $g_x$ to output: